-- Name of ward or wing, HMP Birmingham

-- Drug name (approved name), form and strength

-- Total quantity in words and figures

-- Signature and printed name (in capitals) of assigned or appointed professional - Patient name and prison number for individual doses of methadone or CDs other than methadone/buprenorphine. - Date
+- Name of department or wing, HMP Birmingham - Drug name (approved name), form and strength - Total quantity in words and figures - Signature and printed name (in capitals) of assigned or appointed professional - Patient name and prison number for CDs other than methadone/buprenorphine. - Date

-All Controlled Drugs issued as stock must be delivered to wards or departments in a tamper evident package.
+All Controlled Drugs issued as stock must be delivered to wings or departments in a tamper evident package.
 The messenger must sign the controlled drugs order book in the appropriate place.